 Early childhood development is multidimensional, encompassing several aspects of a child’s well-being: physical, social, emotional and mental.
-In general, development takes place in a series of predictable and common stages: Children become progressively more independent and learn increasingly advanced skills and capacities as they grow older.
-However, children do develop at different speeds and may reach developmental milestones at different times.
+Healthy development generally takes place in a series of predictable and common stages: As they grow older and their brain matures, children learn increasingly complex skills and become progressively more independent.
+However, children can develop at different paces and may reach developmental milestones at different times.
 What is considered normal child development also varies across cultures and environments, since expectations and parenting strategies may differ not only among countries but also among cultural, ethnic or religious groups within the same country.
-UNICEF was instrumental in developing an early childhood development index that measures four domains of development: literacy-numeracy, physical development, social-emotional development and learning.
-Its findings show wide variations among countries, with literacy-numeracy being the most challenging for children overall.

 Despite variations in the pace at which individual children develop, and the cultural and contextual differences in terms of parenting and early education practices, all children benefit from adequate and enriching environments in which they can survive, thrive and develop to their fullest potential.
 The Convention on the Rights of the Child clearly highlights the importance of early child development, stating that a child has a right to develop to “the maximum extent possible” (article 6), and that “States Parties recognize the right of every child to a standard of living adequate for the child’s physical, mental, spiritual, moral and social development” (article 27).